 Students have learned guitar through private music lessons at Green Hills Guitar Studio for many years.
 Along the way those students have learned in different combinations when requested: parent and child, siblings, and friends that want to learn together.
 Contact us to get started!

 Interested in taking an intensive workshop to get you started on the guitar or hone your skills?
-Sign up for our Guitar I or Guitar II workshops.
+Sign up for our Guitar I or Guitar II: Blues Guitar workshops.

 Group lessons help students: